 For the Vanilla Glaze:

-For the glaze: whisk 6 Tb. of heavy cream with the powdered sugar and vanilla paste.
+- For the glaze: whisk 6 tablespoons of heavy cream with the powdered sugar and vanilla paste.
 If the mixture is too thick to pour add a little more cream, until it is thick and slow pouring.